Haoming02/sd-webui-tabs-extension/README.md

 ### Settings
 > The settings are in the **User interface** section
 - **Delay:** This Extension moves the contents after a tiny delay to prevent breaking some references.
 If you have a slow machine, you *may* need to increase the delay.
+- **Forge:** Hide the "Integrated" text for the built-in Extensions.